-Dr David Slawson is the Director of Open Air Laboratories (OPAL), a citizen science partnership based in the Centre for Environmental Policy, Imperial College London.
+Dr David Slawson is an honorary visiting researcher at Imperial College London and coordinator of the UK Tree Health Citizen Science Network.
+He is a trustee of the National Biodiversity Network and a member of the Royal Horticultural Society’s Science Committee.
+From 2014 – 2019, David was the Director of Open Air Laboratories (OPAL), a citizen science partnership based in the Centre for Environmental Policy, Imperial College London.

 Citizen science, plant health, tree health, biosecurity, plant pathology

 The OPAL network, led by Imperial College London, was a UK-wide partnership initiative that inspires communities to discover, enjoy and protect their local environments through citizen science-based activities.
 OPAL began in 2007, operating across England and funded by a Big Lottery Fund – Changing Spaces grant.
 Since January 2014, the programme has expanded to Scotland, Wales and Northern Ireland thanks to a further award from the Big Lottery Fund.
 OPAL closed at the end of September 2019, although resources and data remain accessible on the OPAL website In addition, plans are in progress to transfer the OPAL brand and resources to the British Ecological Society.

 David Slawson graduated with a BSc Hons in Applied Plant Biology from the University College of Wales, Aberystwyth in 1980.
 In 1985, he was awarded his PhD “Foliar diseases of barley with particular reference to effects on green leaf area and yield” from the University of Wales.